-“Smaller...becomes a tree.”
+“smaller...becomes a tree.”
+The mustard seed is a very tiny seed but grows into a very tall plant, which Jesus hyperbolically calls a “tree.”
 Although there has historically been some disagreement about it, today scholars identify the “mustard” in the parable as the common black mustard (brassica nigra).
-In the parable the man purposely grew this mustard in his garden, just as people still do today, and mustard was valued as a spice and for the oil it produced.
+In the parable, the man purposely grew this mustard in his garden, just as people still do today, and mustard was valued as a spice and for the oil it produced.
 Although these annual plants commonly grew to only 3 to 4 feet tall, much larger plants are regularly observed, some growing to 10-15 feet tall with a central stem as large as a man’s forearm, and especially in the fall as the lack of rain hardens the plant they are well able to support a bird’s nest (Plants in the Bible, p.
 59, 60).

 Matthew 17:20 and Luke 17:6 refer to “trust like a mustard seed.”
 The mustard seed is small, but it has complete trust that it can grow into the large garden herb.
 See commentary on Matthew 17:20.

 “the birds of heaven.”
 The word translated as “heaven” is the standard Greek word that refers to heaven, the atmosphere, or the air.
 These are not “spiritual birds.”